 lalit lalit is file owner and group respectively.

-12:23 is the time of file creation.
 And the final column contains the name of the file.

 Levels of file ownership

 Every file or directory in Linux or Unix have the following levels of ownership

 – A person who created the file is set as the owner of that file.
 The system’s root user can change these attributes of the file or directory.